 You may come across the need to access BIOS or CMOS settings on your computer in order to troubleshoot problems.
 So let us take a look at how to change BIOS settings on a Windows computer.

 Change BIOS Settings

-In general, you should be able to enter BIOS setup on most computers by pressing a designated Key while the computer is trying to boot up.
+In general, you should be able to enter BIOS setup on most computers by pressing the designated Function Key while the computer is trying to boot up.

 Since, Windows computers are manufactured by a variety of manufacturers, the designated key for entering BIOS varies from computer to computer.

 Hence, we are providing below the most common keys used to enter BIOS or CMOS Settings on a Windows computer and other relevant information and tips to change BIOS Settings on a Windows computer.

 Windows Computers manufactured during the past few years allow users to enter BIOS setup by pressing either F1, F2, F10, DEL or ESC key during the boot process.